Dining area with sheer curtains over shades

 Photo Credit: Kelsey Connor

-18. Dinette Replaced with Storage Compartments and a Folding Table
+18. Replace Dinette in RV with Storage Compartments and a Folding Table

 If you are good at woodworking, you can create a custom dining and office area like the unique cabinets and folding table motorhome owner David Barber built.